 It's not unusual for a procurement team to push back when IT requests additional resources, demanding to audit and validate the current spend and infrastructure utilization before authorizing additional spend.
 Reining in IT sprawl is a constant effort.
 Because there are so many cloud providers offering self-service deployment, procurement and even IT management end up with little to no control and limited visibility into where and how cloud infrastructure is being used.
 Industry analysts at Gartner state: "Abstract hybrid cloud services require new roles, processes and technologies for cloud management."
-With Cloud Application Manager, Cloud Optimization is a key feature, offering the ability to identify, deploy and manage infrastructure deployed across multiple cloud providers — such as AWS and Azure.
+With Cloud Application Manager, Cloud Optimization is a key feature, offering the ability to identify, deploy, and manage infrastructure deployment across multiple cloud providers such as AWS and Azure.
 The deployment can be across public clouds, hybrid clouds, or even private clouds like CenturyLink Dedicated Cloud Compute (DCC) or Dedicated Cloud Compute Foundation (DCCF).